-Because the timber industry is active in Guyana and emissions from this form of degradation represent a significant proportion of emissions, degradation from selective logging is included in the RL.
+Because the timber industry is active in Guyana and emissions from this form of degradation represents a proportion of emissions, degradation from selective logging is included in the RL.

-Fires, Small-Scale Mining, Buffer Zones, and Shifting Cultivation
+Fires, Small-Scale Mining, and Shifting Cultivation

-Emissions from other sources of forest degradation have not yet been quantified, though additional studies are being conducted on the impact of shifting cultivation and on the impact of degradation in the 100 m buffer around large to medium scale mining sites and infrastructure.
+Emissions from other sources of forest degradation have not yet been quantified, though additional studies are being conducted on the impact of shifting cultivation.
 After preliminary data are evaluated, a method will be developed so that these sources of forest degradation can be included in the RL.

-Establishing a reliable and robust business-as-usual scenario for carbon impacts of degradation from humaninduced fires is generally difficult.
-However, the results from remote sensing analysis indicated that about 600 ha were degraded by fire and none were deforested.
-Given these results, Guyana therefore excludes degradation and deforestation from fire in its RL due to the insignificance of fire as an emission source in Guyana.
+Establishing a reliable and robust business-as-usual scenario for carbon impacts of degradation from human-induced fires is generally very difficult.
+However, data are available for estimating emissions caused by fires that resulted in complete deforestation (as opposed to forest degradation, see Section 4).
+Between 1990 and 2012, less than 2,200 ha of forest (~170 ha yr-1) were deforested due to fire, resulting in estimated emissions of approximately 21,000 t CO{2e} yr-1, which represents<0.5% of total emissions from deforestation.
+Guyana therefore excludes degradation from fire in its RL due to the insignificance of fire as an emission source in Guyana.

 Small scale mining that affects a smaller land area, often less than one hectare is classed as degradation.
 This practice is likely to result in fewer trees being cleared per unit area than medium or large scale mining.
 Therefore, the immediate impact of such activities would be classified as degradation due to the definition of a forest as having a minimum area of one hectare.
 However, small scale mining operations often coalesce, resulting in what appears to be a medium scale mine.
 Small-scale mining operations will be tracked using very high resolution satellite imagery in post 2010 work by GFC.

-Regeneration (gain) could occur over time on previously logged areas and small clearings when abandoned but at this stage no assumptions as to what this value might be has been made.
-Further work is planned to include this in the next phase of work.
+Regeneration (gain) could occur over time on small clearings when abandoned but at this stage no assumptions as to what this value might be will be made given that it is conservative not to include it.
+Soil carbon emissions from small scale mining are unknown at this stage.
+Topsoil is washed during mining operations and is commonly scoured away downstream, or ends up ponding in puddles.
+Therefore it is assumed that emissions from soil in small scale mining are estimated using the same method for larger scale mining.
+Emissions from such sources may be more accurately addressed with increased understanding of soil carbon dynamics for this degradation activity and incorporated at a later stage.